richmahn/en_tn/jer/32/intro.md

 # Jeremiah 32 General Notes #

 #### Special concepts in this chapter ####
 The king should have listened to the prophet Jeremiah and repented of his sin.
 Instead, he objected to his message.
 Yahweh punished him because of this.
-(See: [[rc://en/tw/dict/bible/kt/prophet]], [[rc://en/tw/dict/bible/kt/repent]] and [[rc://en/tw/dict/bible/kt/sin]])
+(See: [[rc://en/tw/dict/bible/kt/prophet]] and [[rc://en/tw/dict/bible/kt/repent]] and [[rc://en/tw/dict/bible/kt/sin]])

 #### Other possible translation difficulties in this chapter ####
 ##### Israel #####